IndustrieCreative/odoo_addons/web_tree_dynamic_colored_field/README.rst

 ============================
-Colorize field in tree views
+Colorize field in list views
 ============================

 ..